Sunday Show – February 28, 2016

 Hosted by Philip Maldari, topics range from current political events, author interviews (usually non-fiction), world history, and science, to gardening.

-In the first hour Labor, Trade, Immigration with DAVID BACON, author of several books on immigration, including The Right to Stay Home and Illegal People: How Globalization Creates Migration and Criminalizes Immigrants.
-In the second hour Disarray on the Right with Lawrence Rosenthal, Executive Director of the Center for Right Wing Studies, UC Berkeley.
+In the first hour Super What in San Francisco? with Tim Redmond, editor of 48hills.org.
+In the second hour, What’s Wrong with the Right? with Lawrence Rosenthal, Executive Director of the Center for Right Wing Studies, at UC Berkeley.